 Zachary Fabri has exhibited work at Sharjah Biennial 2019, United Arab Emirates; Museum of Modern Art and The Studio Museum in Harlem, both New York City, among others.

-Residents from Canada
+Residents from United States

-Adjani Okpu-Egbe is a multidisciplinary artist who uses mixed media, including found objects, to make works that shed light on socio-political and economic issues affecting Africa, its diaspora and global social justice.
-The artist explores autobiographical contents and day to day life experiences to create metaphors throughout his practice.
+Adjani Okpu-Egbe is a multidisciplinary artist who uses mixed media, including found objects, to make works that shed light on socio-political and economic issues affecting Africa, its diaspora and reflecting on global social justice.
+The artist explores autobiographical content, various themes; including family, love, loss, humour, mythology, and day to day life experiences to create metaphors throughout his practice.

 Adjani Okpu-Egbe has exhibited work at Kunstverein Braunschweig Museum, Braunschweig; SAVVY Contemporary, Berlin; Tel Aviv Museum of Art, Israel; and Kunstpalast Museum, Düsseldorf, among others.
 In 2019, Adjani was the recipient of the inaugural Ritzau Art Prize via ISCP, 1-54 Contemporary African Art Fair, and the Tauck Ritzau Innovative Philantropy.

 Darian Longmire remixes images from the National Aeronautics and Space Administration(NASA) and re-invents them into new color ways.
 He explores painting, drawing, printmaking and mixed media, from an abstract point-of-view.
 He uses physics and space travel are used as a cite for abstraction and political commentary.